apple/swift-async-algorithms/Guides/CombineLatest.md

 The `combineLatest(_:...)` function takes two or more asynchronous sequences as arguments and produces an  `AsyncCombineLatestSequence` which is an asynchronous sequence.

 Since the bases comprising the `AsyncCombineLatestSequence` must be iterated concurrently to produce the latest value, those sequences must be able to be sent to child tasks.
-This means that a prerequisite of the bases must be that the base asynchronous sequences, their iterators, and the elemnts they produce must all be `Sendable`.
+This means that a prerequisite of the bases must be that the base asynchronous sequences, their iterators, and the elements they produce must all be `Sendable`.

 If any of the bases terminate before the first element is produced, then the `AsyncCombineLatestSequence` iteration can never be satisfied.
 So, if a base's iterator returns `nil` at the first iteration, then the `AsyncCombineLatestSequence` iterator immediately returns `nil` to signify a terminal state.
 In this particular case, any outstanding iteration of other bases will be cancelled.
 After the first element is produced ,this behavior is different since the latest values can still be satisfied by at least one base.
 This means that beyond the construction of the first tuple comprised of the returned elements of the bases, the terminal state of the `AsyncCombineLatestSequence` iteration will only be reached when all of the base iterations reach a terminal state.